-The purpose of the WebCAPE (Computer Adaptive Placement Exam) is to determine foreign language proficiency and corresponding course level at Valencia College using a combination of grammar, reading, and vocabulary questions.
+The purpose of the Foreign Language Placement Exam is to determine foreign language proficiency and corresponding course level at Valencia College using a combination of grammar, reading, and vocabulary questions.
 In order to achieve the most appropriate placement consistent with language level, students are expected to complete the placement exam to the best of their ability, without the use of textbooks, dictionaries, or any other type of assistance.
 The placement test is free for registered Valencia students.

 Who should take the exam?